fmorenovr/fmorenovr.github.io/_posts/2017-09-23-Create-a-VPS-with-Laravel-php-Framework.md

       sudo a2ensite your_website.conf
       sudo service apache2 reload

-* Twelfth, go to your workdirectory and run the service:
+* Twelfth, if you would like to run in local, go to your workdirectory and run the service:

       php artisan serve